Skip to content

 2D Time-Frequency SPMs

-This will create 2D time-frequency images for each trial of the two types with dimensions \(36\times 161\times 1\), as for the example shown in Figure 1.15.
-These images can be found in the subdirectories 1ROI_TF_trialtype_faces and 1ROI_TF_trialtype_scrambled of the new directory created tf_cdbespm8_SPM_CTF_MEG_example_faces1_3D, and examined by pressing “Display: images” on the main SPM window.
+This will create 2 NIfTI files with 2D time-frequency images in each frame with dimensions \(36\times 161\times 1\), as for the example shown in Figure 15.
+These file can be be found in the tf_cdbspmeeg_SPM_CTF_MEG_example_faces1_3D subfolder. and examined by pressing Display Image in the main SPM window.

-3D image for trial 2 within 1ROI_TF_trialtype_faces subdirectory.
+3D image for trial 1 within `condition_faces.nii` file.
 The bottom left section is through frequency (x) and time (y) (the other images are strips because there is only one value in the z dimension, i.e, this is really a 2D image).

 First create a new directory, eg. mkdir TFstatsPow.

 Press Results and define a new T-contrast as \([1\: -1]\).
-Keep the default contrast options, but threshold at \(p<.05\) FWE corrected for the whole search volume, and then select “Time-Frequency” for the “Data Type”.
-Then press “whole brain”, and the Graphics window should now look like that in Figure 1.16.
+Keep the default contrast options, but threshold at \(p<.05\) FWE corrected for the whole search volume, and then select Time-Frequency for the Data Type.
+Then press whole brain, and the Graphics window should now look like that in Figure 16.

-2D time-frequency SPMT at p < .05 FWE-corrected for the power difference between face and scrambled faces at Channel MLT34.
+2D time-frequency SPM T at p<.05.
+FWE-corrected for the power difference between face and scrambled faces at Channel MLT34.

 This will list two “regions” within the 2D time-frequency space in which faces produce greater power than scrambled faces, having corrected for multiple T-tests across pixels.
 The larger one has a maximum at 5 Hz and 185 ms post-stimulus, corresponding to the M170 seen earlier in the averaged files (but now with a statistical test of its significance, in terms of evoked and induced power).
 The second, smaller region has a maximum at 12 Hz and 100 ms, possibly corresponding to a smaller but earlier effect on the M100 (also sometimes reported, depending on what faces are contrasted with).